-Appendix Two: Contextual Safeguarding Information at Buttershaw Business and Enterprise College BBEC recognises that safeguarding incidents and/or behaviours can be associated with factors outside of school and/or can occur between children outside the school.
+BBEC recognises that safeguarding incidents and/or behaviours can be associated with factors outside of school and/or can occur between children outside the school.
 This extra-familial harm can take a variety of different forms which can include sexual exploitation, criminal exploitation and serious youth violence.

-All staff, but especially the Designated Safeguarding Lead will consider the context within which such incidents and/or behaviours occur.
+All staff, but especially the Designated Safeguarding Lead and their safeguarding team will consider the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 We will provide as much information as possible to children's social care (and if appropriate, the police) as part of any referral undertaken.